Summerfield Johnston Jr.: Polo

 Johnston is a left-handed polo player.
 In the 1950s, he organized polo matches on his family farm in McDonald, Tennessee.
 He later founded the Chattanooga Polo Club, later known as the Bendabout Polo Club.
 He served as the long-time president of the Gulfstream Polo Club in Lake Worth, Florida.
-He served as Vice President of the United States Polo Association from 1979-1989, President from 1980-1984 and as Chairman from 1984-1988, and still sits on its Board as a governor-at-large.
+He served as vice president of the United States Polo Association from 1979 to 1989, president from 1980 to 1984 and as chairman from 1984 to 1988, and still sits on its board as a governor-at-large.
 He owns the Flying H ranch in Big Horn, Wyoming, home to the Flying H Polo Club, and the Everglades Polo Club in Wellington, Florida.

 In 1982, he was awarded the Hugo Dalmar Trophy for exemplary sportsmanship.
 On February 17, 2001, he was inducted into the Museum of Polo and Hall of Fame.
 He is a proponent of the return of polo to the Olympic Games.

 Personal life

 His British-born wife, Gil Johnston, is Vice President of the Polo Training Foundation.
 His late son was Summerfield Johnston III, a renowned polo player who served as Vice President of Coca-Cola Enterprises.
 His daughter, Gillian Johnston, is also a polo player and serves as governor-at-large of the United States Polo Association.
-His grandson, William Lasater Johnston Thornton, son of James Thornton of Santa Fe, New Mexico and Lavinia Johnston of Chattanooga, Tennessee, also plays polo.